Smit271/Data-Visualisation/README.md

 # Data-Visualisation
-In this Data Visualisation program of jupyter notebook is uploaded All Instruction is already in program file
+In this Data Visualisation program of jupyter notebook is uploaded All Instructions are already in program file